thechirumamilla/WhistleCounter/README.md

 5. Triggers an alarm using the system's built-in sounds when the desired count is reached.

 ## 📸 Demo
-(Screenshot or GIF of the app detecting whistles)
+(Screenshot or GIF of the app detecting whistles) - TBD

 ## 🚀 Future Enhancements
 - Improve accuracy using machine learning.